Another year is in the books, and I'm again taking a moment to write free-form about my travel and life experiences.

 We also stopped by the famous Prada Marfa art installation 45 minutes outside town.

 Read more about Marfa

 Big Bend National Park

-Our West Texas desert adventure continued with two full days hiking in Big Bend National Park.
+Our West Texas desert adventure continued with the Ross Maxwell Scenic Drive and two full days of hiking in Big Bend National Park.

 Bordering Mexico to the south, Big Bend NP is one of the most remote national parks in the United States.

-As a result, it receives less than one million visitors per year, with a high season happening around March and spring break each year.
+As a result, it receives less than one million visitors annually, with a high season happening around March and spring break each year.

 Winters are cold, and summers dangerously hot.
 Spring and fall are the sweet spots for hiking and camping in this region.